 LGBTQIA+ People

-Investment in LGBTQIA+ Health Equity
+Investment in LGBTQIA+ Health

 Historically, LGBTQIA+ people have experienced stigma and discrimination when accessing health care services, creating significant disparities such as feeling self-conscious or embarrassed about their dental status, anticipating difficulty finding dental care if needed, and being more likely to visit an emergency department for dental care.
 Oral health professionals should prioritize nuanced approaches and practices that center inclusive and culturally responsive care.
 Improving oral health professionals’ knowledge about, attitudes toward, and comfort in investing in clinical care for LGBTQIA+ people remains a critical aspect of advancing oral health equity for this community.